 My latest book is an historic overview of New York City’s most notable and historic cemeteries.
 Filled with photos, it can easily serve as a guidebook and reference book for taphophiles and tourists alike.

 My profile of historic Calvary Cemetery in Queens County, NY –where folklore has it that 3 million people are buried–is the cover story for June’s American Cemetery.
 As a funeral director, the figure of 3 million did not sound right.
 The NY Diocese was happy to provide me with the more appropriate –and still substantial –number of 1.8 million interments.
 I must tell you, I shot this magnificent monument over and over ….and over during the course of a year, until we got a cover-worthy image.

 I took tour guide extraordinaire Marge Raymond’s trolley tour at Green-Wood Cemetery today.
-After the tour, Ruth Edebohls, another of Green-Wood’s tour guides, joined us, and we went exploring. … Continue reading My Cemetery Travels”
+After the tour, Ruth Edebohls, another of Green-Wood’s tour guides, joined us, and we went exploring. … Continue reading My Cemetery Travels